-- 1. Your filing status is single, head of household, qualifying widow(er) with dependent child, or married filing jointly.
-But see Married Persons Filing Separately below. - 2.
+- 1. Your filing status may be single, head of household, qualifying widow(er) with dependent child, or married filing jointly.
+If your filing status is married filing separately, see Married Persons Filing Separately below. - 2.
 The care was provided so you (and your spouse if filing jointly) could work or look for work.
 However, if you did not find a job and have no earned income for the year, you cannot take the credit or the exclusion.
 But if your spouse was a full-time student or disabled, see the instructions for line 5.